icbat/key-reporter/README.md

 Key Reporter
 ====================

-A Data Broker addon for showing you what dungeons/Looking For Raids will get you rewards right now.
+An addon for responding to !keys with what you've got this week.
+It also auto-inserts your keystone if it can.

 Get it on [WoW Interface](https://www.wowinterface.com/downloads/info25711-KeyReporter), or use the [Cursebreaker tool](https://github.com/AcidWeb/CurseBreaker) (recommended)